Soul-Coder666/food-finder/README.md

 PROJECT DESCRIPTION:
 Made by Team Alpha Void.
 An app which finds restaurants around you with seats available.
 Made with the help of Android Studio, Java.
+It has login and register interface but does have the backend code for it, has some restaurants names and details already in it's database for demonstration purpose.

 STEPS FOR INSTALLATION:
 Click on the apk file link to download it.